eebanks100/CamoTectV2/README.md

 # CamoTectV2 Overview:
 This document provides instructions for setting up and running CamoTectV2.
-CamoTectV2 uses SINetV2 (Search and Identification Network Version 2) for semantic segmentation and SINetProc (Search and Identification Network Processor) for object detection and statistics gathering.
+CamoTectV2 uses SINet-V2 (Search and Identification Network Version 2) for semantic segmentation and SINetProc (Search and Identification Network Processor) for object detection and statistics gathering.
 The objective of this tool is to detect camouflaged heads against a camouflaged background.

-The two main goals CamoTectV2 achieves is image classification (SINetProc) and image segmentation (SINetV2).
+The two main goals CamoTectV2 achieves is image classification (SINetProc) and image segmentation (SINet-V2).
 SINetProc is designed to create bounding boxes around the head object, edge detection, and image classification which involves identifying the class of an image as being a positive or negative image.
 An image is classified as being a positive image if there is a head detected somewhere within it.
 If there is no head detected in an image, then it will be classified as being a negative image.
-SINetV2 is the deep neural network used to outline the image region of where the head object is.
+SINet-V2 is the deep neural network used to outline the image region of where the head object is.

+SINet-V2 has been modified to exclude the use of ground truth images for the test dataset which helps to play a role in live detection concealed object detection using a camera.

 Note that SINet-V2 is only tested on Ubuntu OS and Windows OS